-Photo above: Entrance to the beach at Indiana Dunes National Lakeshore.
+Photo above: Entrance to the beach at Indiana Dunes National Park.
 Right: Sunset over Lake Michigan at Indiana Dunes.
 Photos courtesy National Park Service.

 Indiana Dunes Then